Is your course suitable for video?

 Video suits some courses or topics more than others.
 It’s ideal for “evergreen” content that doesn’t need to change significantly over time, as repeatedly revising videos is often an involved process.

 You’ll want to consider the balance between using targeted, relevant references versus more generic content in your video.
 Including course-specific or timely references can be a great way to make a connection with learners.
-For example, saying “Welcome to the new hires of 2017” in a video can make it seem especially relevant to that group.
+For example, saying “Welcome to the class of 2017” in a video can make it seem especially relevant to that group.
 However, it can be difficult to effectively reuse this type of content.
-Learners will notice out-of-date references and, if that happens, you run the risk of breaking your connection with them.
+Leaners will notice out-of-date references and, if that happens, you run the risk of breaking your connection with them.